 You should look at some of these, in consultation with your supervisor, to get an idea of the appropriate length and style.
 Your supervisor will normally be happy to comment on a draft of your dissertation, but you must take care to allow time for this: some supervisors are likely to be away in the period leading up to the submission deadline.
+It is also possible for the work reported upon to be a part of a piece of work being undertaken by several people, but the contribution of the individual project must be clearly identifiable, and clearly explained in the report.
+The report must be the work of the candidate alone (except for any clearly identified common material in joint projects).
+Please see the Appendix on plagiarism at the end of the handbook.

-4.11.2.2 Length and effort
+7.2.3 Length and effort